GarhomLee/LeetCode/README.md

 876. Middle of the Linked List
 1019.
 Next Greater Node In Linked List
 1290.
-Convert Binary Number in a Linked List to Integer
+Convert Binary Number in a Linked List to Integer 1474.
+Delete N Nodes After M Nodes of a Linked List

 ### Hash Table
 138. Copy List with Random Pointer